Capital asset pricing model: Modified betas

 There has also been research into a mean-reverting beta often referred to as the adjusted beta, as well as the consumption beta.
-However, in empirical tests the traditional CAPM has been found to do as well as or outperform the modified beta models.
+However, in empirical tests, the traditional CAPM has been found to do as well as or outperform these modified beta models.
+Specifically, research by Mankiw and Shapiro (1986) found that the market beta of the traditional CAPM outperformed the consumption beta in explaining the cross-section of stock returns.
+Furthermore, while the adjusted beta (Blume's method) improves forecast accuracy, it does not consistently resolve the underlying empirical failures of the model's predictive power over long horizons.

 Security market line

 The SML graphs the results from the capital asset pricing model (CAPM) formula.
 The x-axis represents the risk (beta), and the y-axis represents the expected return.
 The market risk premium is determined from the slope of the SML.

-The relationship between β and required return is plotted on the security market line (SML), which shows expected return as a function of β.
-The intercept is the nominal risk-free rate available for the market, while the slope is the market premium, E(R_{m})− R_{f}.
-The security market line can be regarded as representing a single-factor model of the asset price, where β is the exposure to changes in the value of the Market.
-The equation of the SML is thus:
+The relationship between $\beta$ and required return is plotted on the security market line (SML), which shows expected return as a function of $\beta$.
+The intercept is the nominal risk-free rate available for the market, while the slope is the market premium, $E(R_m) - R_f$.
+The security market line can be regarded as representing a single-factor model of the asset price, where $\beta$ is the exposure to changes in the value of the Market.